smiley-coyote/myworldofbugs/README.md

 # My World of Bugs

-Welcome to My World of Bugs - A game about catching bugs and learning.
+Welcome to My World of Bugs - a game about catching bugs and learning.

 How To Play: